 Mutagen and User-Generated Uploads¶

-When Mutagen is enabled, DDEV attempts to exclude user-generated files in upload_dir—when it exists—from syncing.
-It does this by using a bind-mount in the generated docker-compose configuration, and excluding the directory from syncing in
+When Mutagen is enabled, DDEV attempts to exclude user-generated files in upload_dirs (if they exist) from syncing.
+It does this by using a bind-mount in the generated docker-compose configuration, and excluding the directories from syncing in

 If you have a non-standard location for user-generated files, like